 The total development costs for the single-family projects that we have financed are reasonable and consistent with industry benchmarks.
-Table 5 shows the median cost per home by location and activity for developments that we have financed over the last seven and one-half years.
+Table 2 shows the median cost per home by location and activity for developments that we have financed over the last eight years.